RafalPikula/faces/README.md

 by clicking "Download faces only (7GB)" and "Download images meta data".

 ### Short Description
+The Jupyter noebooks are numbered for easier navigation.
 The photo data requires some preprocessing and cleaning which is done in the first notebook while the second notebook contains the steps needed to prepare the train-validation-test split.
-Apart from these there are four noteboooks with different gender classification models and two notebooks with age predicton models.
+Apart from these there are four noteboooks with different gender classification models and two (so far) notebooks with age predicton models.

-The upshot is that gender classification achieves good results nearing in best case 89% accuracy while age prediction is a much more demanding task - the mean absolute error of the best model in this category is mearly 7.38 years.
+The upshot is that gender classification achieves good results nearing in best case 89% accuracy while age prediction is a much more demanding task - the mean absolute error of the best model (out of the tested models) in this category is mearly 7.38 years.

 ### More Detailed Description
 TBD